cdapio/cdap/cdap-docs/developer-manual/source/pipelines/getting-started.rst

    We can send events to the stream by clicking the *Actions* menu, selecting *Send Events*, and then clicking *Upload* in the dialog that follows.
-Navigate on your drive to your CDAP home directory, and locate the file ``examples/resources/accesslog.txt`` included in your CDAP Local Sandbox.
+Navigate on your drive to your CDAP home directory, and locate the file ``examples/resources/accesslog.txt`` included in your CDAP Sandbox.
 This file contains 10,000 records in CLF format.

    Once the file has been uploaded successfully by CDAP, you should see the *Total Events* for the stream change by 10,000.